epe105/agile-integrations-workshop/README.md

 Please update the following values in your install/ansible/inventory/workshop.inventory if creating a Environment Workshop WebPage.

--  create_login_page: true  | creates AWS S3 website for ec2_name_prefix.workshop_dns_zone
+-  creates AWS S3 website for ec2_name_prefix.workshop_dns_zone
+    -  create_login_page: true
--  ec2_region: us-east-1    | region where the nodes will live
+-  region where the nodes will live
+    -  ec2_region: us-east-1
--  ec2_name_prefix:         | prefix for the subdomain used for workshop page creation.  i.e. subdomain.domain.com
+-  prefix for the subdomain used for workshop page creation.  i.e. subdomain.domain.com
+    -  ec2_name_prefix:
--  workshop_dns_zone=       | Sets the Route53 DNS zone to use for the S3 website.
+-  Sets the Route53 DNS zone to use for the S3 website.
 Used for the domain name of your workshop page.
+    -  workshop_dns_zone=

 ## Run Provision Environment